obgwew/BCFD-L/wiki.md

 These commands store data into named **return variables** that can be retrieved inline with `$return[varName]`.

+> Notes: Some of these commands are 'sensitive' and should only be used for very specific purposes.
+You are responsible for any use of these commands.

 ### return

 Reads the value stored by a `$returnXxx` command.